CS4641-Group52/Heart-Disease-Risk-Project/index.md

   <img src="trestbps_hist.png" width="300">
 </p>

 As for the discrete features, we decided to mainly use bar graphs to visualize the data.
-For most important continous feature (correlation close to 1 or -1), we created both an overall bar graph of all occurances and a bar graph separated by the target value (where 0 represents absence of heart disease and 1 represents presence of heart disease).
+For the most important discrete features (features with most positive and most negative correlation relative to the target value), we created both an overall bar graph of all occurances and a bar graph separated by the target value (where 0 represents absence of heart disease and 1 represents presence of heart disease).
 These figures are displayed below.

 <p align="center">
   <img src="cp_bar.png" width="350">